Ranking the Most Collectible Marvel-Card Characters

 Which character did we miss?
 Who deserves a higher ranking?
 What do you think of the concept of comic card “first appearances” or “rookie cards”?
 Check back to this story periodically for updated rankings.

-Explore the Price Guide for up-to-date data, pricing and information on the most collected and iconic cards and collectibles in the hobby.
+Explore the Market Report for up-to-date data, pricing and information on the most collected and iconic cards and collectibles in the hobby.